masol/logicai/README.md

 There is a lack of effective bridge between LLM's intuitive reasoning and expert systems' formal logical reasoning.
 Intuitive reasoning excels at pattern recognition, while logical reasoning ensures rigor, but the two are difficult to integrate, limiting AI applications in complex scenarios.

-# Solution
+# System Overview

+The current version assumes delegating LogicAI to execute large-scale tasks, such as writing long novels or developing projects.
+All user interactions are fixed within a single task, with the goal of completing specified deliverables.

+## Core Technical Solutions

-## 1. Idempotent Function-based LLM Calls
+### 1. Idempotent Function-based LLM Calls

-Encapsulate each LLM call as an idempotent function, ensuring the same input always produces the same output, making system behavior predictable and reproducible.
+Each LLM call is encapsulated as an idempotent function, ensuring that identical inputs always produce identical outputs, making system behavior predictable and reproducible.
 This design makes LLM calls similar to pure functions in traditional programming, facilitating composition and testing.

-## 2. Construction and Maintenance of Ontological Space
+### 2. Ontology Space Construction and Maintenance

-The system maintains a logical space similar to a Prolog knowledge base, containing core knowledge needed for workflow design:
+The system maintains a logical space similar to a Prolog knowledge base, containing core knowledge required for designing workflows:

-- **Knowledge trees (classification trees)**: Categorize all inputs and outputs into classification trees, forming hierarchical type systems
+- **Knowledge Tree (Classification Tree)**: All inputs and outputs are categorized into a classification tree, forming a hierarchical type system
-- **Logical rule repository**: Processing rules, constraints, and transformation patterns for each data type
+- **Logical Rule Base**: Processing rules, constraint conditions, and transformation patterns for each type of data
-- **Inference engine**: Capable of deriving new workflow design solutions based on existing rules
+- **Inference Engine**: Capable of deriving new workflow design solutions based on existing rules
-- **Knowledge update mechanism**: Extract new rules and patterns from workflow execution results
+- **Knowledge Update Mechanism**: Extracts new rules and patterns from workflow execution results

-## 3. Recursive Task Decomposition and Logic Construction
+### 3. Recursive Task Decomposition and Logic Construction

-Achieve evolution from intuition to logic through the following steps:
+Achieves evolution from intuition to logic through the following steps:

-1. **Initial intuition acquisition**: Query LLMs for best practices, obtaining initial workflows
+1. **Initial Intuition Acquisition**: Query LLM for best practices to obtain initial workflow
-2. **Type analysis**: Analyze inputs/outputs of each step, building type classification trees
+2. **Type Analysis**: Analyze input and output of each step to construct type classification tree
-3. **Rule extraction**: Recursively explore processing patterns for various types, forming logical rules
+3. **Rule Extraction**: Recursively explore processing patterns of various types to form logical rules
-4. **Logical querying**: Analyze workflow rationality by querying the logical world
+4. **Logical Query**: Analyze workflow rationality by querying the logical world
-5. **Synchronous optimization**: Simultaneously improve workflows and logical rules based on analysis results
+5. **Synchronous Optimization**: Simultaneously improve workflow and logical rules based on analysis results

-## 4. Workflow Persistence and Agent Generation
+### 4. Workflow Persistence and Agent Generation

 Persist validated workflows as Agents, with each Agent focusing on solving specific types of problems.
-Users don't need to understand underlying design logic, only need to master Agent usage methods.
+Users need not understand the underlying design logic and only need to master Agent usage methods.

-# Technical Goals

-1. **Logical queryability**: Build a Prolog-like knowledge base capable of analyzing and optimizing workflows through logical queries

-2. **Dual-system collaboration**: Separate design knowledge from execution knowledge while promoting mutual enhancement, achieving hierarchical knowledge management

-3. **Self-evolution capability**: Ontological space and workflows continuously learn and optimize during execution

-4. **Knowledge reusability**: Abstract logical rules can guide the design of multiple similar workflows
+## System Architecture

+### Global Components

+LogicAI maintains the following global components across all tasks and interactions:

+1. **Ontology Store (RDF Format)**: A shared RDF-format ontology Store for all tasks, storing concepts, class hierarchies, concept-level constraints, techniques, and processing procedures generated during runtime.

+2. **Built-in Finite State Machines (FSM)**:
+    - **Planning FSM**: Analyzes and decomposes deliverables, creates and initiates sub-FSMs.
+    - **Coreference Resolution FSM**: Maintains synonyms and logical metaphors in RDF.
+Associates identical entities through **Equivalence Checking** and **Instance Checking** using DL reasoners.
+3. **Reasoning Enhancement**: Utilizes DL reasoners such as Apache Jena to perform **Consistency Checking** and **Concept Satisfiability** verification to determine the input-output sets of Actions (functions) in FSMs.
+Implements custom OWL-based constraint mechanisms through SWI-Prolog's semweb library, constructing specialized constraint rules for adjectives and adverbs in the ontology, and validates and modifies FSM state transitions and their corresponding inputs and outputs based on these constraints.

+### Task-Specific Variables

+Each task initializes the following variables:

+1. **Deliverable Knowledge Graph**: RDF-format knowledge graph storing knowledge describing deliverable requirements, constraints, and specifications, stored in this task's Named Graph.
+2. **Task FSM**: Nested FSM responsible for specific task execution, created by built-in FSM and executed at appropriate times.

+## Sequence Description

+LogicAI's operational flow is illustrated through the following sequence description, showing the interactions from user input to task execution (the current version will postpone implementation of enhanced reasoning, so the accuracy of the ontology space relies on LLM; enhanced reasoning support will be added after achieving initial goals):

+1. Receive user input statements, which may contain deliverable requirements or process descriptions.
+2. Coreference Resolution FSM queries the ontology space (RDF), parses synonyms and logical metaphors, and re-expresses input to eliminate ambiguity.
+3. Planning FSM executes the following operations:
+    - Convert input to RDF, update deliverable knowledge graph, including requirements, constraints, and specifications for deliverables or sub-deliverables (imaginable as schema-less objects).
+If input involves processing procedures (such as sub-FSM steps or flows), handle them here and adjust corresponding sub-FSMs.
+    - Plan deliverable creation process based on deliverable knowledge graph, generate or update task FSM.
+    - Establish connections between deliverable knowledge graph and ontology space; if none exist, create new ones, including recursively querying LLM to construct related rules—with emphasis on completeness rules.
+    - Traverse FSM states in reverse order; for each state with actions in the FSM, query its completeness rules through SPARQL and check completeness between inputs and outputs—if incomplete, add inputs and recursively use Planning FSM to update FSM.
+    - For each state's output, recursively execute this Planning FSM to ensure the action's complexity is sufficiently low—through recursive decomposition.
+    - Add fault tolerance and progress reporting to task FSM.
+4. Execute task FSM—this may be a long-cycle action, using FSM persistence to pause/resume tasks.
+5. Return task progress or deliverable output to the user.

 # Long-term Vision: Self-Evolving LogicAI